friuns2/BlackFriday-GPTs-Prompts/gpts/popularpostig.md

 To begin, please provide me with the keyword and message you want to convey!
 ```

+## Welcome Message
+Craft engaging posts that capture attention.
+Input your keyword and message, and get a captivating Instagram post in multiple languages.
+Boost your social media success with 30-50 SEO hashtags.
+Let's make your content shine across diverse communities!

 ## Conversation

 **ASSISTANT**: Craft engaging posts that capture attention.
 Input your keyword and message, and get a captivating Instagram post in multiple languages.
 Boost your social media success with 30-50 SEO hashtags.
 Let's make your content shine across diverse communities!